VERGE-PROJECT/Helm-compss-app/README.md

 - Image pull policy is set to `Always`
 - The master is deployed **without** a volume
 - 2 workers with 4 CPU and 4 RAM

+You need to specify the `image.repository`, with COMPSs and the application, and also the `app` values.

 ## Namespace
 If you want to deploy the application in a custom namespace, you have to specify it when executing the `helm install`, such that: